-Observations of a short duration NO plume from a boat motor starting near our inlet at Scripps Pier highlights the utility of the simultaneous O_3 and NO_2 detection from this instrument (Fig. 13).
+Observations of a short duration NO plume from a boat motor starting near our inlet at Scripps Pier highlight the utility of the simultaneous O_3 and NO_2 detection from this instrument (Fig. 13).
 Highly localized NO emissions were observed as the titration of O_3 and prompt production of NO_2 .
 Observed total odd oxygen ($O_x = O_3 + NO_2$) was conserved during this titration event, where NO_2 and O_3 concentrations were determined from independent calibration factors and backgrounds.
-The 1:1 conversion of O_x from O_3 to NO_2 shown in Fig. 13b, validates the laboratory generated instrument calibration factors for O_3 and NO_2 .
-The temporal agreement of the O_3 and NO_2 signals also demonstrates that both O_3 and NO_2 are transmitted through the inlet and detected with nearly identical instrument response times.
+The 1 : 1 conversion of O_x from O_3 to NO_2 , shown in Fig. 13b, validates the laboratory-generated instrument calibration factors for O_3 and NO_2 .
+The temporal agreement of the O3 and NO2 signals also demonstrates that both O3 and NO2 are transmitted through the inlet and detected with nearly identical instrument response times.
+This analysis assumes that there were no direct NO2 emissions during the titration event.
+A NO2 to NO_x emission ratio of 0.08 was observed for ship emissions from diesel motors on inland shipping vessels (Kurtenbach et al., 2016).
+Without additional knowledge about the NO_x emission source during this event, the observed conservation of total O_x could be partially driven by compensating errors within a 10%margin.
 This simultaneous detection of both O_x species is likely also well suited for mobile sampling in the presence of dynamic NO emission sources, which challenge other fast ozone measurements.
 This method would also be well suited for direct measurement of flux divergence in the presence of strong surface NO emission sources.

-585 5 Conclusions and Outlook
+5 Conclusions and outlook

-This study demonstrated the utility of oxygen anion chemical ionization mass spectrometry for the fast and sensitive detection of O_3 and NO_2 .
-Field measurements of O_3 dry deposition to the ocean surface from Scripps Pier, La Jolla CA demonstrate that this method has suitable time response, precision, and stability for successful EC measurements.
-The mean measured $v_d(O_3)$ with the Ox-CIMS is in good agreement with prior studies of O_3 ocean-atmosphere exchange.
-Further optimization and characterization of the Ox-CIMS is ongoing, including efforts to validation the specificity of the NO_2 detection, addition of a Nafion drier system, and better background determination methods.
-While this work has focused primarily on the deposition of O_3 to the ocean surface, the demonstrated instrument performance suggests the Ox-CIMS to be highly capable of O_3 and NO_2 flux measurements in the terrestrial biosphere and urban environments and from mobile platforms.
+This study demonstrated the utility of oxygen anion chemical ionization mass spectrometry for the fast and sensitive detection of O3 and NO2.
+Field measurements of O3 dry deposition to the ocean surface from Scripps Pier, La Jolla CA demonstrate that this method has a suitable time response and suitable precision and stability for successful EC measurements.
+The mean measured $v_d(O_3)$ with the Ox-CIMS is within the range of prior studies of O3 ocean-atmosphere exchange.
+Further optimization and characterization of the Ox-CIMS is ongoing, including efforts to validate the specificity of the NO2 detection, the addition of a Nafion dryer system, and better background determination methods.
+While this work has focused primarily on the deposition of O3 to the ocean surface, the demonstrated instrument performance suggests the Ox-CIMS to be highly capable of O3 and NO2 flux measurements in the terrestrial biosphere and urban environments and from mobile platforms.